 This 10-day paddling and hiking trip for teens is the perfect outdoor sampler, loaded with activities both in the mountains and on the water.
-Whether you are new to the outdoors or have camped your whole life, NEMC offers something for everyone.
-Challenge your skills on a ropes course, hike to fantastic views in New Hampshire’s White Mountains, raft the Kennebec River, and paddle sea kayaks along the Maine coast.
-This program is ideal for those who want to test the waters of outdoor adventure or for those who simply have a busy summer but still want to fit in some outdoor fun.
-Whatever the case, NEMC is a great way to explore New England and try something new!
+Challenge your skills on a ropes course, hike to fantastic views in New Hampshire’s White Mountains, raft the Androscoggin River, and paddle sea kayaks along the Maine coast.
+Whether you are new to the outdoors or have camped your whole life, NEMC is a great way to explore New England and try something new!

 Please see our General FAQ page for many more frequently asked questions and answers!